cookie0o/miner-viewer/readme.md

 # A client for viewing your rigs and stuff.
-Monitor your rigs and all the other stuff.
+Monitor your rigs and all the other stuff.<br>
+The client only supports xmrpool.eu.